 You don’t have to face breast cancer alone.

 Having the support of others is an important part of breast cancer survivorship.
 Research actually shows that taking part in support groups, where you both give and receive help, is an effective way to reduce the stress and anxiety that can come with a breast cancer diagnosis.
 It’s OK to ask for support, and there are many groups out there willing to provide it to you at no cost.

-- NBCF hosts monthly in-person support groups.
-If you’re local to the DFW area and would like to learn more, click here.
+- NBCF hosts monthly in-person and virtual support groups.
+If you would like to learn more, click here.

 - The Cancer Support Community offers free support groups in a number of cities around the country.
 If you don’t live near a participating city, CSC also has online support groups led by licensed professionals.
 You can learn more about breast cancer-related support groups at cancersupportcommunity.org.

 - Since cancer is less common among young adults, younger cancer patients can feel even more isolated.
 The mobile app Instapeer seeks to help by creating connections between young adult cancer patients, survivors and caregivers.
 The free app can be downloaded at instapeer.org.